Lemuren/hades/README.md

 ## Prerequisites
 For the script to work properly you need a clean base image of Debian installed.
-Fetch a minimal [netrins image of Debian](https://www.debian.org/distrib/) and go through the setup.
+Fetch a minimal [netinst image of Debian](https://www.debian.org/distrib/) and go through the setup.

 ### Installing Debian